Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Read a geopackage/README.md

 ## How it works

-1. Initialize the GeoPackage using `AGSGeoPackage`.
+1. Open the GeoPackage using `AGSGeoPackage.load(completion:)` method.
-2. Iterate through available rasters, exposed by `AGSGeopackage.geoPackageRasters`.
+2. Iterate through available rasters, exposed by `AGSGeoPackage.geoPackageRasters`.
-    * For each raster, create a new  `AGSRasterLayer`, then add it to the map.
+    * For each raster, create an `AGSRasterLayer` object and add it to the map.
-3. Iterate through available feature tables, exposed by `AGSGeopackage.geoPackageFeatureTables`.
+3. Iterate through available feature tables, exposed by `AGSGeoPackage.geoPackageFeatureTables`.
-    * For each feature table, create a new  `AGSFeatureLayer`, then add it to the map.
+    * For each feature table, create an `AGSFeatureLayer` object and add it to the map.

 ## Relevant API

 * AGSGeoPackage
+* AGSGeoPackage.geoPackageFeatureTables
+* AGSGeoPackage.geoPackageRasters
 * AGSGeoPackageFeatureTable
 * AGSGeoPackageRaster